akonno/drawstuff-modern/README.md

   they are currently rendered using a legacy per-triangle drawing approach and are not yet optimized with batched or instanced rendering.

-- **Capsule shapes** are not yet instanced.
-  Each capsule is rendered individually, which may impact performance when visualizing large numbers of capsules.

 These limitations are primarily related to performance optimization and do not affect correctness or API compatibility.